Madras Export Processing Zone: Special economic zone

 Spread over an area of 265 acres (109 hectares), MEPZ SEZ is a multi-product zone housing 117 functional units.
 In addition, another 27 units are under various stages of implementation.
 The zone employs over 26,000 people.
 In the manufacturing front, there are 110 SME units in the zone.
 MEPZ's manufacturing sector employs nearly 20,000 people.
 IT companies housed in the zone include Cognizant Technology Solutions, Computer Sciences Corporation, CSS and HTC Global Services among others.
 About 50 container trucks arrive at and leave the zone every day.

 Infrastructure

 The zone has an exclusive 230 KV sub-station, capable of supplying 30 MW.
 It also has an exclusive telephone exchange with fibre optic connectivity, a post office, video conferencing facility in the administrative building, and a telecommunication tower.
-The foreign exchange transactions of the zone are facilitated by a branch of Indian Bank located within in the SEZ.
+The foreign exchange transactions of the zone are facilitated by a branch of Indian Bank located within the SEZ.